eclipse-vertx/vert.x/core_manual_groovy.md

 # File System

 Vert.x lets you manipulate files on the file system.
-File system operations are asynchronous and take a handler function as the last argument.
-This function will be called when the operation is complete, or an error has occurred.
+File system operations are asynchronous and take a handler method as the last argument.
+This method will be called when the operation is complete, or an error has occurred.

 The argument passed into the handler is an instance of `org.vertx.java.core.AsyncResult`.
 Instances of this class have two fields: `exception` - If the operation has failed this will be set; `result` - If the operation has succeeded this will contain the result.